etherparty/explorer/README.md

 `git clone https://github.com/etherparty/explorer`

 Start the program.
-All dependencies will be automatically downloaded `npm start`
+All dependencies will be automatically downloaded

+`npm start`

 Then visit http://localhost:8000 in your browser of choice.
 You might get an error message:

 `geth --rpc --rpccorsdomain "http://localhost:8000"`

 Install [geth](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum "Geth install") if you don't already have it, then run the above command.

-THen refresh the page in your browser
+Then refresh the page in your browser